Born in Jamaica in 1963, Claudia Rankine earned her BA in English from Williams College and her MFA in poetry from Columbia University.

 In 2013, Rankine was elected a Chancellor of the Academy of American Poets.
 Mark Doty has praised her selection, saying: "Claudia Rankine's formally inventive poems investigate many kinds of boundaries: the unsettled territory between poetry and prose, between the word and the visual image, between what it's like to be a subject and the ways we're defined from outside by skin color, economics, and global corporate culture.
 This fearless poet extends American poetry in invigorating new directions."

 Her honors include the Jackson Poetry Prize, as well as fellowships from the Lannan Foundation and the National Endowments for the Arts.
 In 2005, Rankine was awarded the Academy Fellowship for distinguished poetic achievement by the Academy of American Poets.
-In 2016, Rankine was awarded a MacArthur "Genius" Grant.
-She is currently the Aerol Arnold Chair of English at the University of Southern California.
+In 2016, Rankine was awarded a MacArthur "Genius" Grant and named a United States Artists Zell fellow in literature.
+She is currently a Frederick Iseman Professor of Poetry at Yale University.

 Citizen: An American Lyric (Graywolf Press, 2014)